 Chemicals scandal: playground in Limburg reopened!

-City of Limburg caught the playground closure after chemical soil damage has been determined.
+City of Limburg lifts playground closure after chemical damage to soil is discovered.
 Witnesses wanted!

 Chemicals scandal: playground in Limburg reopened!

-In Limburg, the city administration now has good news to report on a playground after damage to trees.
-The playground on the corner of Moselstrasse and Unterheide was released again after it was closed for some time due to willful damage.
-In the case of routine controls by tree experts, this serious damage to several trees, which indicated a targeted contamination of the soil with chemical substances.
-In particular, a heavily damaged hornbeam had to be felled, while for two more trees measures to stabilize how intensive water was initiated.
-The costs for laboratory tests, felling, floor exchange and new planting amount to around 2,800 euros, reports the Faz.
+In Limburg, the city administration now has good news to report after trees in a playground were damaged.
+The playground on the corner of Moselstrasse and Unterheide has been reopened after being closed for some time due to deliberate damage.
+During routine inspections by tree experts, they discovered severe damage to several trees, which indicated deliberate contamination of the soil with chemical substances.
+In particular, one heavily damaged hornbeam had to be felled, while stabilization measures such as intensive watering were initiated for two other trees.
+The costs for laboratory tests, felling, soil replacement and new planting amount to around 2,800 euros, reports FAZ.

-The concern of the city administration increases the suspicion of using strongly alkaline -looking substances, possibly sodium hydroxide caution or residues from cleaning agents.
-An advertisement from the police has already been filed, and the city asks for information from possible witnesses, to the Limburg-Weilburg police department.
-Similar incidents, such as the intentional poisoning of two plane trees in Frankfurt with glyphosate, throw a worrying light on the safety of public green spaces.
+The suspicion of the use of highly alkaline substances, possibly caustic soda or residues from cleaning agents, increases the city administration's concerns.
+A police report has already been filed and the city is asking for information from possible witnesses to the Limburg-Weilburg police department.
+Similar incidents, such as the deliberate poisoning of two plane trees in Frankfurt with glyphosate, shed a worrying light on the safety of public green spaces.

 Regulation of glyphosate

-In this context, the ongoing discussion about the use of glyphosate is particularly striking.
-While the city of Limburg indicates willful damage, there are broader regulatory efforts against this controversial herbicide.
-In Austria, the use of glyphosate in areas used by the general public or endangered groups of people was strictly prohibited.
-This is from the ORF explained in detail.
+What is particularly striking in this context is the ongoing discussion about the use of glyphosate.
+While the city of Limburg points to deliberate damage, there are broader regulatory efforts against this controversial herbicide.
+In Austria, the use of glyphosate has been strictly prohibited in areas used by the general public or vulnerable groups of people, such as playgrounds.
+This is done by the ORF explained in detail.

-The regulations also include a ban for use in the house and allotment garden area as well as the sales stop in hardware stores.
-Nevertheless, the commitment in agriculture remains largely unregulated, which particularly creates discussions in the political landscape.
-While the Green Party defends the existing regulations, the SPÖ criticizes the coalition for an alleged "mini-mini-part ban" and refers to the carcinogenic classification of glyphosate by the WHO.
+The regulations also include a ban on use in homes and allotment gardens as well as a stop to sales in hardware stores.
+Nevertheless, its use in agriculture remains largely unregulated, which is causing debate, particularly in the political landscape.
+While the Green Party defends the existing regulations, the SPÖ criticizes the coalition for an alleged “mini-mini partial ban” and refers to the WHO's carcinogenic classification of glyphosate.

 The way forward